Beyond the Brotherhood: female artists of the Victorian era

 ‘When one thinks of Victorian artists, it is generally the members of the Pre-Raphaelite Brotherhood, and various Royal Academicians, who spring to mind,’ says Sarah Reynolds, Victorian Art specialist at Christie’s in London.
 ‘While images of women predominate their canvases, what is less known is that there was a group of highly talented female artists working alongside them and sharing ideas.’

 Traditionally these women have been viewed in relation to their male counterparts, implicitly seen as inferior to their famous husbands, fathers and brothers.
 But in recent years, they have begun to be recognised as talented pioneers in their own right.
-Here, we take a look at a few of the women whose work made waves in the Victorian era.

 Marie Spartali Stillman (1844-1927)

 Marie Spartali Stillman was born into a family of wealthy Greek expatriates whose circle of friends included several important patrons of the Pre-Raphaelites.
 Growing up in an artistic household, the young Marie showed an early talent for drawing and painting.
 In 1864 she became a pupil of Ford Madox Brown, one of the principal associates of the Pre-Raphaelite Brotherhood, whose influence can be seen in her work from this period.